Chart Color Schemes

 Wingham is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, lower quartile growth is expected outside capital cities, with the area projected to increase by 128 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 1.7% over the 17 years.
+Anticipating future population dynamics, lower quartile growth of locations outside capital cities is anticipated, with the area expected to increase by 128 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 1.7% in total over the 17 years.

 Frequently Asked Questions - Population